ericoporto/ags-manual-wiki/GeneralSettings.md

 ## General settings

-The General Settings pane contains a list of all the various overall options that you can set for your game.
+The General Settings window contains various overall options that you can set for your game.

 Note that some things listed here are explained later in the